 Even though they invest in just one type of asset class or geographical region, our specialist funds are still diversified to help you spread risk: like all our funds, they are multi-manager.
 Our investment managers use their skill and expert research to select a variety of underlying funds specialising in that asset class or region.

-The Funds are allowed to invest over 35% of its assets in securities issued by a single local, national or supranational government (supranational government means an international union of different member states that share decision making, for example the European Union).
+The Architas Multi-Manager Monthly High Income Fund may invest over 35% of its assets in investments issued by a single local, national or supranational government (supranational government means an international union of different member states that share decision making, for example the European Union).
 Each of these funds can invest entirely in units of collective investment schemes.

 For further information on any of the Architas funds, please refer to the Key Investor Information document, prospectus (which is available upon request) or seek advice from your financial adviser.